São Paulo/Guarulhos International Airport: Terminals

-Terminals 2 and 3 are directly linked by a walkway.
+The Terminals 2 and 3 are directly linked by a walkway.

 The airport also has a large air cargo terminal with a built area of 97000 m2 and is capable of handling any type of cargo, including refrigerated and hazardous shipments.

 Navigational aids

 There are two navigational aids that GRU traffic uses.
 The Bonsucesso very high frequency omnidirectional range with distance measuring equipment (VOR-DME) is located 4.9 nmi to the east of GRU.

 Developments

 In 2009 Infraero unveiled a R$ 1,489.5 million (US$784.7 USD million; €549.8 EUR million) investment plan to upgrade Guarulhos International Airport, focusing on preparations for the 2014 FIFA World Cup and the Summer Olympics in 2016.
 The investment was supposed to be used as follows: